 Create an epsilon folder inside htdocs.

-Clone the Git repository at https://git.eclipse.org/gitroot/www.eclipse.org/epsilon.git using EGit, specifying your Eclipse committer username and password.
+Clone the Git repository at ssh://firstname.lastname@example.org/gitroot/www.eclipse.org/epsilon.git using EGit, specifying your Eclipse committer username in youruser.
+Eclipse will ask for your committer password.
 The destination directory should be the epsilon directory created in the previous step.

 Import the working directory of the Git repository as a single general project.

 Start XAMPP and go to http://localhost/epsilon.